Digital-Tech-KKHS/game-design-grace-s-team/documents/Testing-and-trialing/Tests & Trials_4/Trial Number 4.md

 ![[Pasted image 20230714165120.png]]
 Enemies set on a specific path ^
 ## Results
-> - Everyone was able to see a clear difference between he two types of enemies patterns
+> - Everyone was able to see a clear difference between the two types of enemies patterns
-> - Gabby preferred the free moving enemy because it add a goofy sense to the game and it made the enemy seem more "alive"
+> - Gabby preferred the free moving enemy because it added a goofy sense to the game and it made the enemy seem more "alive"
 > - Some people were unsure about what the enemy would look like and if I would be able to make it seem like it was "hunting" the owl
 > - about 70% liked the idea of a predator chasing the owl, where as some liked the idea of a human chasing it
 > - Mr. Ward liked the idea of the "seeking" characteristic